Santa Fe Weather & Tips

 - Multi-Cultural Community (Native American, Mexican, Spanish, Hispanic, and Anglo primarily).

 - Red or Green Chile (commonly served in restaurants) is HOT!
 Use caution when ordering New Mexican food, and perhaps try ordering your Chile on the side.
+When ordering both, ask for Christmas, just like the locals.

 - Pueblos have very specific etiquette, and may close for holidays or ceremonies.
 Please check the pueblos website before you visit for specific information.